Sjeiti/ronvalstarnl/src/data/markdown/post_amfphp-and-as3.md

   slug: amfphp-and-as3
   type: post
   excerpt: <p>Keeping myself very busy rewriting cubejunky to a Flash (=papervision3d) equivalent I got a bit stuck on wanting to implement amfphp in as3.
 I did find some good examples here and here that got me going again.
 I never quite understood why amfphp generates as2 classes that can have more than one instance.
 A singleton [&hellip;]</p>
-  categories: code, backend, work, Actionscript
+  categories: code, backend, work, ActionScript
   tags: amfphp
   inCv:
   inPortfolio: